Events

 beforeToggle: function(trigger, element, isExpanded) {

-// Change the button color before toggling
+// Change button color before toggling

 trigger.style.backgroundColor = isExpanded ? '#d4edda' : '#f8d7da';